 - To assist the Chief of Police and Office of General Counsel regarding the release of ESS recordings directly related to a criminal investigation, subpoena, or legal proceeding;

-- To authorize, as appropriate (and subject to approval by the VPIT and VPUO) requests for permission for new, temporary, or replacement ESS installations and upgrades;
+- To authorize, as appropriate requests for permission for new, temporary, or replacement ESS installations and upgrades;

-- Except as expressly provided in this policy, campus units shall not install or modify any ESS device without the prior, written approval of the VPUO and VPIT (or their respective designees).
+- Except as expressly provided in this policy, campus units shall not install or modify any ESS device without the prior, written approval of the STC.

-- Each unit that has any ESS device in operation shall be responsible for assuring that the ESS device(s) and equipment are accessible for use only by such persons designated by the STC, and are adequately secured, monitored, and maintained in good working order.
+- Each unit that has any ESS device in operation is responsible for assuring that the ESS device(s) and equipment are accessible for use only by such persons designated by the STC, and are adequately secured, monitored, and maintained in good working order.

-- Each unit shall also be responsible for reporting promptly to the STC or the Chief of Police any incident in which persons within the unit are aware that ESS devices or equipment have (or may have) recorded activity which appears to involve the commission of any act that is illegal, or is potentially a cause for University disciplinary measures to be initiated, or depicts an injury to any persons or property; and for reporting any suspected crime in progress observed while monitoring a surveillance system in real time, by immediately calling 911.
+- Each unit is also responsible for reporting promptly to the STC or the Chief of Police any incident in which ESS devices or equipment have (or may have) recorded activity which appears to involve the commission of any illegal act, or an injury to persons or property; and for reporting any suspected crime in progress observed while monitoring a surveillance system in real time, by immediately calling 911.